lautanal/datastructures_lab/documentation/manual.md

 ### Mouse commands:

-Left click chooses the start point (if it does not exist)
+A left click chooses the start point (if it does not exist)

-Left click chooses the end point (when start point is chosen and end point does not exist)
+A left click chooses the end point (when start point is chosen and end point does not exist)

-Left click chooses the a blocked node (when start point and end point are already chosen)
+A left click chooses the a blocked node (when start point and end point are already chosen)

-Right click erases a node (start point, emnd point or a blocked node)
+A right click erases a node (start point, emnd point or a blocked node)

-In edit mode left click increases the node cost, right click decreases the node cost
+In edit mode a left click increases the node cost, a right click decreases the node cost